-If you’re visiting the scenic Western Plateau, don’t miss out on top festivals happening in Grand Junction.
+While visiting the scenic Western Plateau, add one of the exciting festivals happening in Grand Junction to your itinerary.
 There are many fun things to do in the biggest city in Western Colorado and plenty of events to attend throughout the year.

 Grand Junction is home to great places to bike, hike, and camp.
 The historic downtown provides plenty of places to enjoy art, shopping, and delicious food and drink.
 From seasonal and holiday events to bike races and music festivals, there’s a plethora of special events to add to your calendar.

-Keep in mind that the details of a festival can change.
-It’s always best to visit the event’s official website for the most up-to-date information on pricing, parking, and any rules and restrictions.
+Keep in mind that the details of these Gunnison County festivals can change.
+It’s always best to visit the official website for current info on pricing, parking, and any rules and restrictions.
 Reserve a room at one of Grand Junction’s top hotels as early as possible.

 Here’s a look at Grand Junction’s top festivals, in order of occurrence: